ChazUK/grid/README.md

 </div>
 ```

-### Gridlex and media-queries
+### Gridl and media-queries
-Because of responsive, you sometimes need to change the size of columns: with this keys as classes you can control your layout by media-queries.
+Because the web is now responsive, you sometimes need to change the width of columns: with this keys as classes you can control your layout by media-queries.

 Columns can be hidden at breakpoints using `_*-0` (e.g. `col-4_md-6_sm-0`)
 <table>